-The loss of biodiversity in Mid Wales is something...
+The loss of biodiversity is something we urgently...

 Image by Peter Lewis